-EXPOSURE PATHWAY AND/OR SAMPLE NUMBER OF REPRESENTATIVE SAMPLES AND SAMPLE LOCATIONS (a) SAMPLING AND COLLECTION FREQUENCY TYPE AND FREQUENCY OF ANALYSIS 2.
+EXPOSURE PATHWAY AND/OR SAMPLE PATHWAY SAMPLES AND SAMPLE COLLEC 2.
 AIRBORNE Radioiodine and Particulates Samples from six locations: One sample from close to the Site Boundary location, having a high calculated annual average ground-level D/Q. Three samples from close to the three Columbia River locations having the highest calculated D/Q. One sample from the vicinity of a community having the highest calculated annual average ground-level D/Q. Continuous sampler operation with sample collection weekly, or more frequently if required by dust loading.
 Radioiodine Canister: I-131 analysis weekly.
 Particulate Sampler: Gross beta radioactivity analysis following filter change, (c) One sample from a control location, greater than 30 km (18.64 mi) from Columbia Generating Station (CGS) and in a sector not likely to be influenced by CGS.
-Gamma isotopic analysis (d) of composite (by location) quarterly.
+Gamma isotopic analysis ^(d) of composite (by location) quarterly.